is a stent?

 - Your surgeon then inflates the balloon, usually with a saltwater solution or X-ray dye.
 This opens the blockage and helps reestablish proper blood flow.

-- After your artery is widened to an acceptable width, your surgeon removes the catheter.
+- After your artery is widened to an acceptable width your surgeon removes the catheter.

 The stent procedure is similar to a PCI that uses only a balloon.
 The difference is that the stent is placed over the catheter.
 Once the catheter is in place with the stent, it expands along with the balloon.
 As the stent expands, it becomes locked in place permanently.
 Most stents are made of a mesh material to ease the process.
 For larger arteries, fabric stents may be used.

 The benefit of using a stent is that it may provide consistent blood flow to your heart so that you have fewer related symptoms, such as chest pain or angina.
-Angina happens when your heart muscle needs more oxygen than the narrowed artery can provide.
+Angina occurs when your heart muscle needs more oxygen than the narrowed artery can provide.

 You may be a candidate for a stent as part of a PCI if you have one or more of the following related conditions: